 We will continue to follow developments in this matter, and will blog about updates as they become available.

 At Wise Health Law, we focus on health and administrative law.
 We assist health professionals, health organizations, and national and provincial health professional associations to find solutions to their legal and regulatory issues.
-For the convenience of our clients, we have offices in both Toronto and Oakville, Ontario, and are easily accessible.
+For the convenience of our clients, we are located in Oakville, Ontario, and are easily accessible.
 Contact us online, or at 416-915-4234 for a consultation.